beefyfinance/beefy-blog/content/earn-extra-rewards-with-beefy-and-lacucina.en.md

 $LAC is LaCucina’s native BEP20 token on Binance Smart Chain. $LAC is distributed to users via rewards from staking on third-party decentralized exchanges and Beefy and will be swappable on a number of DEXs.
 By staking in supported projects’ liquidity pools, you can begin to earn $LAC and claim it by connecting your wallet to the LaCucina platform.

-You can use your $LAC to enter the Taliens NFT ecosystem and purchase collectibles, create new NFT _Dishes,_ and hasten or reverse the _cooking_ process when combining _Secret Ingredients._ Each _Dish_ you create can also boost your $LAC rewards with a X1 to X10 multiplier when activated in any _Oven_.
+You can use your $LAC to enter the Taliens NFT ecosystem and purchase collectibles, create new NFT _Dishes,_ and hasten or reverse the _cooking_ process when combining _Secret Ingredients._ Each _Dish_ you create can also boost your $LAC rewards with an X1 to X10 multiplier when activated in any _Oven_.

 ### New LaCucina vault on Beefy